 You need the Seasonal Non-Motorized Permit/Special Groomed Sticker Combo ($120).
-A daily permit can also be purchased here.
+A daily permit can also be purchased by clicking the button below.

 You do not need a discover pass in addition to the Sno-Park Passes between Dec.
 1 and March 31 for winter rec activities.